arpit1912/CO_simulator/README.md

 data type supported: word

 Additional features: basic GUI to show registers and memory states, buttons for single and multi step execution

+#CO_simulator Phase 2

+Now the basic stalls are calculated by our simulator

+We are displaying the output using the console.
+The file for the code is simulator_with_cycle_calculation.py which uses bubblesort.s as an input of MIPS instruction